coleca24/csce240_f21_p2/ProjectDescription.md

 ./proj2
 ```

+For more information about the Google test cases and the non-gtest mains, see: https://github.com/coleca24/csce240_f21_p2/blob/main/Testing.md

 ## Submitting your Code to GitHub
 This time, you may modify the header (.h) or the SuperString.cpp or even one of the non-gtest related mains!
 That means that you may have multiple files to push.
 Make sure you push them all up if needed.